What are you doing for Easter?? We are going to have an Easter Egg hunt with our dogs! No joke.

 I am writing this the day before Easter, before we do it, because I am hoping to inspire you to do the same with your family!

-Here’s the idea behind it: If you have been following my blog, you know that I used to be an Enrichment Coordinator at the Audubon Zoo so I am crazy passionate about enrichment at home with pets (and dog and child safety).
-What most people don’t realize is, all animals in captivity need environmental enrichment whether they live in a zoo, shelter, laboratory, sanctuary, or your home.
+Here’s the idea behind it: If you have been following this blog, you know that I used to be an Enrichment Coordinator at the Audubon Zoo so I am crazy passionate about enrichment at home with pets!
+Most people don’t realize that all animals in every kind of captivity need environmental enrichment, whether they live in a zoo, shelter, sanctuary, or your home.

-So I am going to show you why your dog needs enrichment and why an Easter egg hunt is just the ticket.
+So today, we are going to show you why your pets need daily enrichment, and why an Easter egg hunt is just the ticket!

 What Enrichment Does